 Mohs surgery, also known as chemosurgery, created by a general surgeon, Dr. Frederic E. Mohs, is performed to remove complex or ill-defined cutaneous malignancy.

-CPT 17311: Moh’s micrographic technique, including removal of all gross tumor, surgical excision to tissue specimens, mapping, color coding of specimens, microscopic examination of specimens by the surgeon, and histopathologic preparation including routine stain(s) (eg. Hematoxylin and eosin, toluidine blue), head, neck, hands, feet genitalia, or any location with surgery directly involving muscle, cartilage, bone, tendon, major nerves, or vessels; first stage, up to 5 tissue blocks.
+CPT 17311 can be reported for Moh’s micrographic technique, including removal of all gross tumor, surgical excision to tissue specimens, mapping, color coding of specimens, microscopic examination of specimens by the surgeon, and histopathologic preparation including routine stain(s) (eg. Hematoxylin and eosin, toluidine blue), head, neck, hands, feet genitalia, or any location with surgery directly involving muscle, cartilage, bone, tendon, major nerves, or vessels; first stage, up to 5 tissue blocks.

-CPT 17312 (Add-on code): Each additional stage after the first stage, up to 5 tissue blocks (List separately in addition to code for primary procedure)
+CPT 17312 is an addon code for each additional stage after the first stage, up to 5 tissue blocks (List separately in addition to code for primary procedure)

-CPT 17313 : Moh’s micrographic technique, including removal of all gross tumor, surgical excision of tissue specimens, mapping, color coding of specimens, microscopic examination of specimens by the surgeon, and histopathologic preparation including routine stains(s) (eg. Hematoxylin and eosin, toluidine blue), of the trunk, arms, or legs; first stage, up to 5 tissue blocks
+CPT 17313 may be reported for Moh’s micrographic technique, including removal of all gross tumor, surgical excision of tissue specimens, mapping, color coding of specimens, microscopic examination of specimens by the surgeon, and histopathologic preparation including routine stains(s) (eg. Hematoxylin and eosin, toluidine blue), of the trunk, arms, or legs; first stage, up to 5 tissue blocks.

-CPT 17314 (Add-on code): Each additional stage after the first stage, up to 5 tissue blocks (List separately in addition to code for primary procedure)
+CPT 17314 is an addon code that can be used for each additional stage after the first stage, up to 5 tissue blocks (List separately in addition to code for primary procedure).

-CPT 17315 (Add-on code): Moh’s micrographic technique, including removal of all gross tumor, surgical excision of tissue specimens, mapping color coding of specimens, microscopic examination of specimens by the surgeon, and histopathologic preparation including routine stains(s) (eg. Hematoxylin and eosin, toluidine blue), each additional block after the first 5 tissue blocks, any stage (List separately in addition to code for primary procedure)
+CPT 17315 may be reported for Moh’s micrographic technique, including removal of all gross tumor, surgical excision of tissue specimens, mapping color coding of specimens, microscopic examination of specimens by the surgeon, and histopathologic preparation including routine stains(s) (eg. Hematoxylin and eosin, toluidine blue), each additional block after the first 5 tissue blocks, any stage (List separately in addition to code for primary procedure)

 Report the appropriate Mohs surgery code for the body location surgery performed effected, with include any applicable surgery modifiers and the appropriate quantities for the specimens mapped in the days/units field.

-In order to allow separate payment for a biopsy and pathology on the same day as MMS, the -59 modifier is appropriate:
+In order to allow separate payment for a biopsy and pathology on the same day as MMS, Modifier 59 is appropriate:

 - when the lesion for which Mohs surgery is planned has not been biopsied within the previous 60 days; or